deamen/gh-actions/detect-secrets/README.md

 ## Error Handling

 - If the .baseline file does not exist, the action exits with code 1 and outputs an error message.
-- If secrets are detected, the action exits with code 1 and outputs the detect-secrets message.
+- If secrets are detected, the action exits with code 1 and outputs the sorted detect-secrets message in format `> filename,hashed_secret,line_number`.